Peter Putnam - Killed by a Drunk Driver

 Peter established the Mildred Andrews Fund on March 16, 1972.
 In 1990, it ranked as the fourth largest independent foundation in northeast Ohio.
 The private operating foundation funded higher education and art, with an emphasis on sculpture.
 The foundation donated funds to pre-selected organizations but did not accept applications.

-While most considered Peter a brilliant enigma, a handful of his closest associates discovered another side to Peter that few others were permitted to see.
-They learned, to their amazement, that Peter had tripled the value of his family’s fortune by investing in risky stock ventures that panned out.
+While most considered Peter a brilliant enigma, many of his closest associates discovered another side to Peter that few others were permitted to see.
+To their amazement, they learned that Peter had tripled the value of his family’s fortune by investing in risky stock ventures that panned out.
 They found that Peter had been well-prepared in the event of his untimely death, leaving behind an airtight will with the bulk of the estate going to the Nature Conservancy, the most significant gift the organization had ever received.